 Visiting Trinidad’s sister isle?
 Pigeon Point, Tobago is an absolute must.
 This peninsula is actually a heritage park so it comes with an entry fee of $20TT (about $3) but it is well worth it.
 Pigeon Point Beach, Tobago is the iconic Caribbean beach with white sand, turquoise water and coconut palms leaning towards the sea.
 Here you will find toilets and showers, a couple of restaurant/bar choices and chairs for rent.

 If you’re feeling active there is also a watersports centre that specializes in kitesurfing but also has windsurfing, sailing and SUP.
 We spent an awesome weekend here with Brett and the team at Radical Sports Tobago learning to kiteboard.
+It leaves little doubt that it is one of the best beaches in Tobago.

 2. Castara, Tobago – best for a quieter place to stay